-War hawks on Fox News are celebrating Trump's order to kill Iran's top general
+War hawks on Fox News are celebrating Trump's order to kill Iran's top general.

 — Max Tani (@maxwelltani) January 3, 2020

 The applause continued Friday morning.
-Sen. Lindsey Graham (R-S.C) told Fox & Friends that he had been briefed on the operation to kill Soleimani while golfing with the president in Florida earlier this week.
+Sen. Lindsey Graham (R-S.C.) told Fox & Friends that he had been briefed on the operation to kill Soleimani while golfing with the president in Florida earlier this week.
 The revelation came as Democrats, including House Speaker Nancy Pelosi, said they had not been informed of the airstrike in advance.

 “The Administration has conducted tonight’s strikes in Iraq targeting high-level Iranian military officials and killing Iranian Quds Force Commander Qasem Soleimani without an Authorization for Use of Military Force (AUMF) against Iran,” Pelosi said in a statement.
-Further, this action was taken without the consultation of the Congress.
+Further, this action was taken without the consultation of Congress.

 To the Iranian government: If you want to stay in the oil business leave America and our allies alone and stop being the largest state sponsor of terrorism in the world.